eclipse-kura/kura/docs/gateway-configuration/wifi-configuration.md

     - WEP: Wired Equivalent Privacy
     - WPA: Wi-Fi Protected Access
     - WPA2: Wi-Fi Protected Access II
+    - WPA/WPA2: Wi-Fi Protected Access and Wi-Fi Protected Access II
     - WPA2/WPA3-Enterprise: Wi-Fi Protected Access II & III with 802.1x.
 Please see [here](./wifi-configuration-8021x.md) for further details.
-This fearture is available only in station mode
+This fearture is available only in station mode.
+    - WPA3: Wi-Fi Protected Access III.
+This is an experimental feature.
+See [here](#notes-about-wpa3-security) for further details.
+    - WPA2/WPA3: Wi-Fi Protected Access II and Wi-Fi Protected Access III.
+This is an experimental feature.
+See [here](#notes-about-wpa3-security) for further details.

 - **Wireless Password**: sets the password for the wireless network.
     - WEP: 64-bit or 128-bit encryption key